apollographql/router/.changesets/README.md

 > The files within this directory use a **convention which must be obeyed** in order for the file to be slurped up by automated tooling.

 > **Warning**
+>
 > The aforementioned **tooling doesn't exist yet** but will be created soon. 😺

-For now, the required convention is:
+Create a file **by hand** in this directory for each individual changelog entry by using the required convention.
+That convention is:

 1. Files in this directory must use the `.md` file extension.
+2. Do not put multiple changelog entries in a single file.
-2. Files *must start with a prefix* that indicates the classification of the changeset.
+3. Files *must start with a prefix* that indicates the classification of the changeset.
 The prefixes are as follows:
    - **Breaking**: `breaking_`
    - **Feature**: `feat_`
    - **Fixes**: `fix_`